FAQ’s

 Recent Paintings

-Painting of a beach.
+Painting of land.

-Painting of a sunset.
+Painting of a marsh.

-Painting of a walking path along a river.
+Painting of a train and river.